lun0522/lighter/README.md

 **ModelLoader** is backed by [Assimp library](http://www.assimp.org) and is used to load complex 3D models.
 The vertex data and textures of each mesh will be gathered in **ModelLoader::MeshData**.
-We have higher level wrappers of it to render models loaded by it, so the user may not need to directly use it.
+We have higher level abstractions of it to render models loaded by it, so the user may not need to directly use it.

 ## 1.5 Reference counting (ref_count)